 Different organizations approach onboarding new hires differently.
 Here is a checklist with activities to include in your onboarding program:

 Phase 1 – Before a new employee starts

 - Appoint a dedicated onboarding liaison who will proactively reach out and answer any questions that the new employee may have

 - Order and setup technology, like computers, phone, email account and login access

-- Send an employee onboarding kit or host a virtual lunch before the employee starts
+- Host a virtual lunch before the employee starts

 - Define where the new employee’s workstation will be, if they are going to be working in an office